MeijerM1/NS_Telegram_Bot/README.md

 A telegram bot that will provide information about train failures in the Netherlands.

+## Prerequisites
+A telegram account and installed client, you can get one here: https://telegram.org/.

 ## Instructions
 1. Add the bot with the following link: http://t.me/NS_Checker_Bot
 2. Add your stations using either the _route_ command or the _addStation_ command